mite-standard/mite_data/README.md

 From there, the [MITE web portal](https://mite.bioinformatics.nl/) and other tools such as antiSMASH pull the data for their own use.

 This repository also provides some CLI functionality to generate auxiliary files:
-- Metadata files summarizing information of all MITE entries in a single file (`mite_data/metadata`)
+- Metadata files summarizing information of MITE entries (`mite_data/metadata`)
 - Protein FASTA-files for all active (i.e. non-retired) MITE entries (`mite_data/fasta`)

 For feature requests and suggestions, please refer to the [MITE Discussion forum](https://github.com/orgs/mite-standard/discussions/).

 For simple data submissions, please refer to the [MITE web portal](https://mite.bioinformatics.nl/).
 For more complex or large-scale submission, please get in touch with us by e.g. opening an [Issue](http://github.com/mite-standard/mite_data/issues).

 ## System Requirements